32′ 1977 Westsail “ISLAND SONG”

 This is a factory finished boat, fully rigged for extended offshore cruising.
 Interior was slightly modified to better utilize the space inside.
 The boat was substantially refitted and upgraded over the past 15 years- old teak wood decking was replaced with fiberglass ½ inch nonskid fiberglass panels, all portholes were re-bedded with Silaprene, wood inside was partially replaced, all inside and outside (navigation) lights were refitted or replaced with LED, and a lot others.

-Typical factory finished layout with big V-berth forward, two berths on the starboard of the cabin (one above the other), one berth on the port side, table in the middle with folding one leaf, removable companionway stairs for access to engine room, which also contains two battery banks and fuel tank. and finishes with isolated locker for propane tanks are stored on hand made steal mount, with two propane tanks in a chest on the center of the boat.
+Typical factory finished layout with big V-berth forward, two berths on the starboard of the cabin (one above the other), one berth on the port side, table in the middle with folding one leaf, removable companionway stairs for access to engine room, which also contains two battery banks and fuel tank.
+Finishes with isolated locker for propane tanks are stored on hand made steal mount, with two propane tanks in a chest on the center of the boat.
 10 gal kerosene tank is installed in the handmade hideaway drawer.

 Galley to port with a sink, with two propane burner stove, big 12-volt refrigerator, hanging lockers all around.
 Sea water cooled 110-volt air conditioner on the top of the closet adjacent to big navigator/chart table on the starboard with drawers and lockers around.
 Electrical panel is close to navigator table.
 Chain locker is in the forepeak.
 Head (port side) with new bowl, manual pump, switch to holding tank or outside, sink with shower (cold and hot pressurized water system).
 Teak cabin sole.
 Closet opposite the head.
 Microwave oven inside hanging locker above the port side berth.
 Cabin heater to starboard.
 A lot of storage everywhere in the cabin.